How to Boil Maple Sap more Efficiently

 Efficiency Tip #3: Consider an at-home Reverse Osmosis System

-A reserve osmosis set up basically removes a significant portion of the water from your sap before you even put it in the evaporator.
-Sap starts at about 3% sugar; using a reverse osmosis system can sometimes get your sap up to 6-8% sugar.
-Others have described removing 10 gallons of clear water from a 30 gallon tank, meaning you have 1/3 less water to evaporate in your evaporator.
+A reserve osmosis setup removes a significant portion of the water from your sap before you even put it in the evaporator.
+Sap starts at about 3% sugar; a reverse osmosis system can sometimes get your sap up to 6-8%.
+Others have described removing 10 gallons of clear water from a 30-gallon tank, meaning you have 1/3 less water to evaporate in your evaporator.

 Even with all of these efficiency measures, boiling maple syrup for sap does take a long time.
 So our last tip is this: enjoy it!
 Set up a picnic table, invite some friends to stop by, and let sugaring be your reason for spending the whole day or weekend outside just as the days get longer.